dmllr/ykkap-smart-lock-assistant/README.md

     *   **Battery Optimization Exemption**: Prevents the Android OS from putting the app to sleep to save power.
 3.  **Configure Integrations**:
     *   Navigate to **Settings** (top-right icon).
+    *   **Web Server**: Enable the web server for local network control.
+The port is configurable.
     *   **Home Assistant via MQTT**: Enable this integration and enter your MQTT broker's URL, port, and credentials (if applicable).
-    *   **Web Server**: Optionally, enable the web server for an alternative control method.
     *   Click **Save**.
 4.  **Start the Service**: Return to the main screen and tap **"Start Service"**.
 The status indicators for MQTT, Web Server, and the Door Lock should update.